scionproto-contrib/jpan/README.md

     - Identify public IP from interface list or via whoami.
 Then lookup domain via PTR or SOA records.
   - Detect SCION discovery server (bootstrap server)
-    - NAPTR records with "A" and "S" flags, IPv4 and IPv6
+    - NAPTR records with "A" and "S" flags, IPv4 and IPv6 [RFC 2915]
     - SRV records, IPv4 and IPv6
     - Port: TXT record: `"x-sciondiscovery"`